Tim Hanley

-Tim Hanley (born March 27, 1960) is an American soccer coach and former player who currently serves as an assistant coach for Columbus Crew.
+Tim Hanley (born March 27, 1960) is an American soccer coach and former player who currently serves as an assistant coach for Houston Dynamo FC.
 During his playing career, he played in the North American Soccer League and Europe.

 Player

 Youth

-Hanley grew up in Los Altos, California and began playing soccer in 1974.
+Hanley grew up in Los Altos, California, and began playing soccer in 1974.
 He was fourteen at the time.
 In his words, "I played one half in the field, hated it and moved into nets until I retired from the professional ranks ten years later."
 Hanley graduated from Los Altos High School in 1978 and entered Foothill College, a two-year community college in Los Altos Hills.
 Although a junior college, Foothill, at the time boasted one of the best college teams in California.
 In 1980, he trained briefly with Blackburn F.C., playing one reserve game, and with Blackpool F.C.
 After the fall 1980 collegiate season, Hanley decided against transferring to an NCAA college in favor of turning professional.